ShadowLilly19/Data_Science_Repository/README.md

-# Intro into Data Science
+# Intro intro Data Science

-This is an into, and my notebook from my data science class
+This is an intro, and my notebook from my data science class